-The risk management strategy of the Group is based on minimising potential negative effects related to the Group's financial and operating performance.
-Some types of risk are offset through recourse to derivative instruments
+The risk management strategy of the Company is based on minimising potential negative effects related to the Company's financial and operating performance.
+Some types of risk are offset through recourse to derivative instruments.

-The management of the above-mentioned risks is undertaken by the parent company which identifies, evaluates and undertakes hedging of financial risks, in close collaboration with other entities of the Group.
+The management of the above-mentioned risks is undertaken through identifying, evaluating and undertaking the hedging of financial risks.